 I wrote!
 Reader NotesGo to section

-“The investment will be directed towards the development of the new image of the network, the enhancement of the mouths, investment in technology and infrastructure development,” David explained.
+“The investment will be aimed at developing the new image of the network, the value of mouths, investment in technology and infrastructure development,” said David.

-With a historical market share of 2% through the network of white or independent stations, the operation announced today consolidates its share in the total market, with 4.2% and 2.5% in the automotive diesel and naphtha market, respectively.
+With a historical market share of 2% through the network of white or independent stations, the operation announced today consolidates its share within the total market, with 4.2% and 2.5% in the automotive diesel and naphtha market, respectively.

 Publication Date: 15/01/2019

 Learn how this chef from San Lorenzo came to cook nothing less than Richard Gere.

 Every small action around the carnival has its explanation and history.
 In this note we tell you the...